augustogiavedoni/not/README.md

 not ! uses **Firebase** as the back-end provider.
 Services such as **Authentication** and **Firestore** help not ! run as expected.
 Maybe in the future I'll implement my own back-end service with Spring Boot using AWS as the service provider (stay tuned for this).

+## not ! backlog

+You can see the backlog for this app [here](https://github.com/users/augiavedoni/projects/2)

 ## Reported issues

 You can see the reported issues [here](https://github.com/augiavedoni/not/issues)